freemocap/2025-nsf-pose/docs/document-proper/2024-freemocap-nsf-pose-outline.md

 #### Context
 #### Vision
 - Guiding Principles and Long Term Vision for the OSE
+  - Universal Design
+  - Knowledge is Free
+  - No artificial scarcity
 - Societal or National Need for the OSE
 - Anticipated Broader Impacts of the OSE

 ## Long Term Vision for
+Describe the Ideal Perfect Future vision of...

 ### The FreeMoCap Project
   - Technical Capacities
   - Infrastructure